 As we have mentioned, the main body of your diagnostic essay will usually consist of three paragraphs.
 In each of these paragraphs, you take one of the three key points that you have mentioned in your introduction and expand upon each.

 The first body paragraph should be the strongest one.
 Following our example with the topic of hard decisions, the first paragraph would talk about the hardest decision that you had to make, in your opinion.
 You apply the factors of consideration from your thesis statement to explain to your reader why exactly you consider this example of a decision to be the hardest.
+Check out essay hook examples.

 In the second main body paragraph of your essay, you talk about the second hardest decision that you had to make.
 You apply the same factors to this example of a decision.
 Notably, by some factors, this decision could be even harder to make than your first example.
 In such a case, you should explain why these factors are less important than others and what ultimately landed this particular example at number two.
+Check out topics for exemplification essays page, it's helpful for developing your point of view.

 As you may guess, your third paragraph will address the easiest of your three hard decisions.
 You should highlight that despite this example landed at number three on your list, it was still a hard decision to make.
 Naturally, you apply the same factors as with the previous two.
 It is also a good idea to list some other examples of hard decisions that didn’t make it into your final list.
 They don’t need to be explained, just a very brief mention will do.